zhousarah/azure-compute-docs/articles/virtual-machines/linux/redhat-create-upload-vhd.md

     GRUB_CMDLINE_LINUX="console=ttyS0 earlyprintk=ttyS0 net.ifnames=0"
     ```

-   This configuration also ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
+   This configuration ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
 It also turns off the new RHEL 7 naming conventions for NICs.
 In addition, we recommend that you remove the following parameters:

     ```config-grub
     rhgb quiet crashkernel=auto